Festival of Fine Craft

 Artists & Craftspeople

-150 veteran & emerging artists display their unique creations in a beautiful scenic setting.
-From inspired paintings, decorative ceramics, and novel jewelry, to innovative wood sculptures and vibrant wearables, the Festival offers something exciting for everyone!
+Engage with 125+ veteran and emerging artists displaying their unique creations in a beautiful scenic setting.
+From inspired paintings, decorative ceramics, and novel jewelry to innovative wood sculptures and vibrant wearables, this diverse collection of artists have interesting one-of-a-kind treasures for everyone to enjoy!
+Click on the button below to explore the list of juried artists and crafts people for 2023.
+Artist applications for 2024 are now open.

-Explore an outdoor installation of beautiful glass pumpkins of all shapes, sizes, and colors—each individually handcrafted by WheatonArts’ resident glass artists!
+Explore an outdoor installation featuring thousands of beautiful glass pumpkins of all shapes, sizes, and colors—each individually handcrafted by WheatonArts’ Glass Studio Team!
 Pick & purchase your favorites outside the Pottery Studio in a special pumpkin patch.
+New colors & patterns are available every year!

-*Please Note: Due to ongoing rebuilding of post-pandemic capacity in the Glass Studio, pumpkin quantities are limited.
+*Please Note: Pumpkin quantities are limited as our Glass Studio Team creates every pumpkin by hand.
 All proceeds from this fundraiser go to supporting arts educational programming at WheatonArts!

 Beer & Wine Garden*

-Grab a seat, or a hay bale, and relax in the Beer & Wine Garden, featuring the Glasstown Brewing Company & Bellview Winery
+Grab a seat, or a hay bale, and relax in the Beer & Wine Garden, featuring select drinks from Glasstown Brewing Company & Bellview Winery

 Live Music